Tree-walking functions enable efficient traversal of the syntax tree.

 These functions are high-level APIs that allow traversing the syntax tree in depth-first pre-order.

-Evaluate body with vars bound to corresponding properties of each traversed node.
+tsc-traverse-do (vars tree-or-node) bodybody with vars bound to corresponding properties of each traversed node.

 (tsc-traverse-do ([type depth named-p] tree)